narendrakadali/Quarkus-Sample-Project/README.md

-# NaIdentity IGA - Quarkus Reactive Microservice
+# Quarkus Reactive Microservice - Sample Project

 ## 📌 Project Overview
 This is a **Quarkus-based Identity Governance and Access Management (IGA) microservice** that: